Help for Gymnasts with Diastasis Recti is Here

 gymnasts with diastasis rectiGina Paulhus has been a lifelong gymnast, competing both as a child and as an adult.
 She also has competed in gymnastics with a diastasis recti that she sustained as a result of two emergency abdominal surgeries.

 First, let’s get some definitions out of the way.
 A diastasis recti is a thinning of the linea alba.
 The linea alba is connective tissue that connects all of the abdominal muscles at our midline.
 The good news is that some natural stretching and diastasis formation during pregnancy is completely normal.
 It’s also a common condition for athletes to develop.
 Abdominal surgeries can leave an athlete of any age with a diastasis.
-The key thing to know is that the wrong exercises or movement patterns can cause a diastasis recti to get worse instead of better when it's in healing mode, including many common gymnastics conditioning exercises and skills.
+The key thing to know is that the wrong exercises or movement patterns can cause a diastasis recti to get worse instead of better when it's in healing mode.
+Unfortunately, many common gymnastics conditioning exercises and skills fall into this category.

 How to Measure a Diastasis and the Prevelance of Diastasis Recti

 It's normal to have a diastasis after pregnancy.
-Every single woman has a diastasis upon her due date.1 60% of postpartum women still have one have one at 6 weeks postpartum, and 32% have one at 12 months postpartum.2
+Every single woman has a diastasis upon her due date!1 60% of postpartum women still have one have one at 6 weeks postpartum, and 32% have one at 12 months postpartum.
+Knowing how common the condition is might help to take away some of the fear.2

 So, what is the problem with having a diastasis, especially in the sport of gymnastics?
 Well, for one, we generate pressure in our abdomen just in daily life in order to protect the spine.
 Of course, in sports and in particular in gymnastics the pressure that is generated in our systems is far greater.
 If the pressure generated inside someone’s body is generated in a poor manner, it can result in hernias and/or doming out of the diastasis, meaning that you may see a bump or ridge in the abdomen especially upon exertion (If you suspect a hernia or your diastasis causes pain, please be seen by your medical provider immediately and before trying any corrective exercises).